 - Set out two wide bowls.
 In one whisk together two eggs.
 In the other mix together the breadcrumbs, flour, and parmesan cheese.

 - Dip each chop into the egg, coating it on all sides.
-Then lay the chop in the breadcrumbs, pressing the crumbs into the sides and edges of the chop.
+Then lay it in the breadcrumbs, pressing the crumbs into the sides and edges.